 College of Business and Economics

-Thomas J. Hyclak, interim dean; Katrina A. Zalatan, associate dean, director of undergraduate programs; Andrew J. Ward, associate dean, graduate programs; Paul Brockman, associate dean for global initiatives; Parveen P. Gupta, chair, department of accounting; James Dearden, chair, department of economics; Richard J. Kish, chair, Perella Department of Finance; Robert J. Trent, chair, department of management; D. Griffith, chair, department of marketing.
+Georgette Chapman Phillips, dean; Katrina A. Zalatan, associate dean, director of undergraduate programs; Andrew J. Ward, associate dean, graduate programs; Paul Brockman, associate dean for global initiatives; Parveen P. Gupta, chair, department of accounting; James Dearden, chair, department of economics; Richard J. Kish, chair, Perella Department of Finance; Robert J. Trent, chair, department of management; David A. Griffith, chair, department of marketing.

 The College of Business and Economics offers the bachelor of science degree in business and economics.
 In the dynamic global environment of the 21st Century, today’s business students face unprecedented challenges.
 Lehigh’s College of Business and Economics prepares them to meet these challenges and to succeed.
 The mission of Lehigh University’s College of Business and Economics is to provide an intellectual and professional learning environment that advances knowledge through research and scholarship and that develops future leaders through experiential learning, rigorous analysis and the discipline of a strong work ethic – the hallmarks of a Lehigh University business education.